Lin-Rexter/AudioConverter/README.md

 ### English
 ```
-1. Run exe file will display audio files in the current directory(mp3, flac, wav, aac, m4a, wma, ogg).
+1. Run exe file will display audio files in the current directory(MP3, FLAC, WAV, AAC, M4A, WMA, OGG).
-2. Enter the name or the full path or number(If there are audio files in the current directory, it will show) of audio file to convert.
+2. Enter the name or the full path or number(If there are audio files in the current directory, it will show) of the audio file you want to convert.
 3. Enter the new name of converted audio file or use original name.
 4. Choose the format of new audio file.
 5. Enter the path of new audio file.